BonsaiDen/JavaScript-Garden/doc/this.md

 ## How `this` works

-JavaScript has a, at first, very strange concept of what `this` refers to.
+JavaScript has, at first glance, a very strange concept of what `this` refers to.
 There are exactly five different ways in which the value of `this` can get set.

 ### The global scope